dataiku/dss-plugin-neo4j/README.md

 ## Plugin limitations and improvements

 * Neo4j 4.2 and higher required
-* Only URI's in the form of "bolt://" have been tested, with a username / password based authentication

 ## Contributing
 You are welcome to contribute to this Plugin.
 Please feel free to use Github issues and pull requests.